rooklift/nibbler/README.md

 "By far the best ICCF analysis tool for Leela." &mdash; *jhorthos*

-Nibbler is intended to be somewhat like [Lizzie](https://github.com/featurecat/lizzie), but for [Leela Chess Zero](https://github.com/LeelaChessZero/lc0).
-In other words, it is a GUI that runs a single engine (in our case, Lc0) constantly, displaying opinions about the current position.
+Nibbler is a real-time analysis GUI for [Leela Chess Zero](https://github.com/LeelaChessZero/lc0), which runs Leela in the background and constantly displays opinions about the current position.
 You can also compel the engine to evaluate one or more specific moves.
+It is loosely inspired by [Lizzie](https://github.com/featurecat/lizzie).

 For prebuilt binary releases, see the [Releases](https://github.com/fohristiwhirl/nibbler/releases) section.
 For help, the [Discord](https://discordapp.com/invite/pKujYxD) may be your best bet, or open an issue here.